ED2: Environment Dynamics Decomposition World Models for Continuous Control

 \subsection{ED2 for MBRL Algorithms}

 ED2 is a general framework and can be combined with any existing MBRL algorithms.
-Here we provide the practical combination implementation of \alg with Dreamer\citep{DBLP:conf/iclr/HafnerLB020} (Algorithm \ref{alg:ED2-Dreamer}) and we also combine \alg with MBPO \citep{DBLP:conf/nips/JannerFZL19} in the appendix.
+We performed the \alg with different types of MBRL algorithms, including Dreamer~\cite{DBLP:conf/iclr/HafnerLB020, hafner2020mastering}, MBPO~\cite{DBLP:conf/nips/JannerFZL19} and TDMPC~\cite{hansen2022temporal}.
+Here we mainly provide the practical combination implementations of \alg with Dreamer~(\cref{alg:ED2-Dreamer}) as an example, and the other baselines are simply adapted to the corresponding dynamics model.
 The whole process of ED2-Dreamer contains three phases: 1) SD2 decomposes the environment dynamics of task $\mathcal{E}$, which and can be implemented by three decomposing methods introduced in Section \ref{sec:dynamics-discovery}; 2) D2P models each sub-dynamics separately and constructs the \alg-combined world model $p_{\phi}$ by combining all sub-models with a decoding network $f^d_{\phi_d}$; 3) The final training phase initializes the policy $\pi_\theta$ and the world model $p_{\phi}$, then derive the policy from Dreamer with input $\pi_\theta$, $p_{\phi}$ and task $\mathcal{E}$.